Data Integrity by Design is Your First Line of Defense!

 And to the point of this article, their solutions should have been designed in a manner that ensures data integrity.

-Each of the above is important.
-However, the critical point is that data integrity should be designed into the system right from the beginning.
-Data integrity should be at the forefront of system development (i.e, design).
+The critical point is that data integrity should be designed into the system right from the beginning.
+Data integrity should be at the forefront of system development (i.e., design).

 Steve Thompson has worked in Life Sciences for over two decades in both Information Technology and Quality Assurance roles.
 He’s a certified systems auditor and has audited hundreds of companies globally.
 A published author, a frequent speaker at industry conferences, on the Board as a Director for PRCSQA, Editorial Advisory Board for ISPE, and Elite Faculty member for KENX, and Adjunct Lecturer, Temple University, School of Pharmacy, RA/QA Graduate Program.
 He was honored with an APEX 2020 award of excellence for a peer-reviewed article he co-authored for Pharmaceutical Engineering on Blockchain.
 Currently, as Director Industry Solutions at ValGenesis, Steve helps Life Science organizations realize the potential benefits of advanced technologies, along with inherent risks.